 In February 2018, Dougherty County completed demolition of the former Radium Springs Clubhouse, purchased December 2017 for redevelopment as a trailhead facility.
 The Clubhouse building was demolished, the pool removed and filled in, and the ground leveled.
 The parking lot was left intact for use in the trailhead project.
 This 10,813 s.f.
 1960s structure was in the Special Flood Hazard Area, with a small portion in the Floodway.
 Now in County ownership, new development will be limited to a public restroom facility approximately 18 ft.
-X 24 ft.
-Building activity will be in compliance with the Dougherty County Floodplain Management Ordinance.
+X 24 ft. and build in compliance with current local regulations of three ft. freeboard.
 The Trailhead project will be funded in part through the GA RTP Grant Program, administered by the Dept. of Natural Resources.
 This parcel is located within the Flint River Corridor.